-How is calculating the similarity % an interesting approach to understanding your friends?
+How is calculating the similarity % an interesting approach to understanding your family?

-Create ID Cards for 3 to 4 friends.
+Create ID Cards for 3 to 4 family members.
 Below is a sample:

+Name:

-Name: Height: Birthday: Draw a picture of stick their photo.
+Height: Draw a picture of stick their photo.

+Birthday:

 Address:

 Phone No.:

 Father's Name:

 Mother's Name:

 Favorite food:

-Eye Colour: -
+Eye Colour:

 Your own categories: